 The step that is supposed to lead to increased safety of pedestrians in busy locations, according to Prague 1, has been criticized.
 The action has been taken against the new sign systém by AutoMat, according to which it is exaggerated, and the Prague 1 office has not adequately dealt with the comments received.
 65 of these have been submitted, and the officials have denied them all.

 At the end of May, the court dismissed the application for interim measures, which would suspend the validity of the restriction.
 In response, the City Hall said that it would install the signs during this tourist season.

 Restrictions are planned to bypass routes, for example, Na Příkopě street will have to be bypassed by Jindřišská and Panská streets towards Ovocný trh.
 Towards the west, the detour will lead to Vodičková and Lazarská Street and continue to Národní třída.

-The court annulled the restrictions on the entry of cyclists into pedestrian zones in the center of Prague.
+The court annulled the restrictions on the entry of cyclists into pedestrian zones in the centre of Prague.

-The Municipal Court in Prague definitively canceled the Prague 1 measure, which restricted the riding of cyclists to pedestrian zones in the center.
+The Municipal Court in Prague definitively cancelled the Prague 1 measure, which restricted the riding of cyclists to pedestrian zones in the centre.
 The claim was filed by AutoMat and by other two organizations.
 In the past, the Municipal Court in Prague mostly agreed with the city council.

 According to the spokesman, Blazek’s court said that the restriction was a valid reason but that the speed limit for bikers was to be restricted rather than a ban.
 However, the Town Hall, according to Blazkova, acted with police officers who told her that it was difficult to measure the speed of cyclists.